 However, why not try it out..?
 I’ve used this technique in various forms for some time – it works and delivers some great results.

-I will explore further aspects of this subject in subsequent blog and webinars, in particular the approach to napping and building views of services, internal value-streams and also customer ‘journeys’.
+I will explore further aspects of this subject in subsequent blogs and webinars, in particular, the approach to napping and building views of services, internal value-streams and also customer ‘journeys’.